 High student loan debt can lower a credit score or increase the debt-to-income ratio.
 A recent graduate may have a low score but steady employment and a plan to pay off loans.

 Understanding these causes helps landlords look beyond just the credit score.
 It encourages reviewing income, rental history, and tenant explanations.
-This way, landlords can make fair decisions and avoid missing good tenants due to renting a house with a bad credit history.
+This way, landlords can make fair decisions and avoid missing good tenants due to renting a house to those with a bad credit history.

 Challenges of Renting to Tenants with Bad Credit